CITY OF STRAFFORD RESOLUTION

-A RESOLUTION OF THE BOARD OF ALDERMEN OF THE CITY OF STRAFFORD, MISSOURI, Providing for Phase I of the City of STRAFFORD’S COVID-19 Recovery Plan
+A RESOLUTION OF THE BOARD OF ALDERMEN OF THE CITY OF STRAFFORD, MISSOURI, Providing for Phase II of the City of STRAFFORD’S COVID-19 Recovery Plan

-WHEREAS, the City has previously recognized the highly contagious nature of COVID-19, the health issues associated with it, and adopted the advice and direction given by federal, state, and local officials to combat COVID-19 in our community on March 16, 2020, with a Proclamation of Civil Emergency and Ordinance No. 877 prohibiting public gatherings of 50 or more persons; and on March 19, 2020 with an Order of the Mayor further limiting public gatherings; and
+WHEREAS, the City has previously recognized the highly contagious nature of COVID-19, the health issues associated with it, and adopted the advice and direction given by federal, state, and local officials; and

-WHEREAS, although the number of active cases of COVID-19 in Greene County has decreased to 13 as of April 30, 2020, the threat of COVID-19 still exists and continues to pose a health threat to our community.
-This threat increases with the gathering of large groups of people and therefore, the gather of more than 20 individuals where social distancing guidelines of six feet (6’) of separation cannot be achieved in a non-business setting is discouraged; and
+WHEREAS, this threat increases with the gathering of large groups of people and therefore, the gathering of more than 50 individuals where social distancing guidelines of six feet (6’) of separation cannot be achieved in a setting is discouraged; and

-WHEREAS, on April 27, 2020, the Governor of Missouri announced the first phase of the State’s recovery plan to gradually start the reopening of economic and social activities in the State while still protecting the public from the COVID-19 threat utilizing the new State Order; and
+WHEREAS, on May 28, 2020, the Governor of Missouri extended the first phase of the State’s recovery plan to gradually startthe reopening of economic and social activities in the State while still protecting the public from the COVID-19 threat utilizing the new State Order; and

-WHEREAS, the Board of Aldermen finds that based upon current data and modeling performed by the State of Missouri and the DHSS, the new COVID-19 recommendations contained in the April 27, 2020, DHSS Order shall be in place in the City.
+WHEREAS, the Board of Aldermen finds that based upon current data and modeling performed by the State of Missouri and the DHSS, and Greene County, the new COVID-19 recommendations contained in “Exhibit A” shall be in place in the City.

 NOW, THEREFORE, BE IT RESOLVED BY THE BOARD OF ALDERMEN OF THE CITY OF STRAFFORD, MISSOURI, AS FOLLOWS: